Cameron Highlands Attractions - Best Places To Visit In Cameron Highlands

 This is another popular option if you want to enjoy sports and alcohol!
 They have high-speed internet as a bonus!

-The course provides enough challenge with undulating greens, some streams and sand bunkers!
+The course can be seen from across Cameron Highlands Resort and it course provides sufficient challenge with undulating greens, some streams and sand bunkers!

 With the cool weather, you can play a most delightful game of golf!